-This project has been funded by the Italian Ministry of University and Research (PRIN 2022SYAW7A) and will be jointly run by two research unit at the universities of Milan and Bologna.
-This page will host information about our activities and research outputs.
+This project has been funded by the Italian Ministry of University and Research (PRIN 2022SYAW7A) and is jointly run by two research unit at the universities of Milan and Bologna.
+A follow-up project , with a budget of over two million euros, will be run from October 2025 by Francesco Guala and John Michael.
+This page hosts information about research activities and outputs of the first phase.

 Members